void

 © Henryk Bielamowicz, 2017

-The Good Soldier Švejk is as far as known the only source that mentions the monument so we can not be fully sure that it is the one on the picture.
+The Good Soldier Švejk is, as far as is known, the only source that mentions the monument, so we cannot be fully sure that it is the one in the picture.
 It has not been independently established when it was erected and by whom.
-Still it is entirely possible that the monument was erected by soldiers from Brandenburg.
-The German Beskidenkorps drove the Russians away from the pass less than two months earlier so that it was built by German troops is overwhelmingly likely (assuming that it indeed was erected in 1915).
+Still, it is entirely possible that the monument was erected by soldiers from Brandenburg.
+The German Beskidenkorps drove the Russians away from the pass less than two months earlier, so that it was built by German troops is overwhelmingly likely (assuming that it indeed was erected in 1915).

 Excavations